-This seminar draws on research conducted at the Penn Program on Regulation focused on analyzing the impacts of regulation on the economy and promoting the attributes of a high-quality regulatory system.
-An emphasis will be placed on the role of legislators in overseeing and supporting the achievement of regulatory excellence, situated within the context of ongoing efforts for regulatory reform as well as new imperatives, such as the development of algorithmic technologies.
+This seminar, based on research conducted at the Penn Program on Regulation, focused on analyzing the impacts of regulation on the economy and promoting the attributes of a high-quality regulatory system.
+An emphasis was placed on the role of legislators in overseeing and supporting the achievement of regulatory excellence, situated within the context of ongoing efforts for regulatory reform as well as new imperatives, such as the development of algorithmic technologies.

 Paths Toward Regulatory Excellence

 Historically, U.S. policymakers have devoted substantial attention to the design of legal procedures as a means of encouraging sound regulatory decisions.
 Procedures are important but regulatory excellence also depends on quality management at regulatory agencies as well as effective use of technology at these agencies.

 Section 553 of the Administrative Procedure Act of 1946 dictates how new regulations get written.
 The process has become more complicated over the years but the steps of notification, public comment, and review are still at the core of how any rule is created, amended, or repealed.
 These steps ensure transparency and public participation.

 Another distinctive procedural process that encourages regulatory excellence in the U.S. was established by executive order.
 It requires the White House Office of Management and Budget to review an economic analysis of any rule deemed significant.
 A rule is considered significant if it is expected to have an economic impact of $100M or more per year or presents a novel policy issue.
 Furthermore, the Unfunded Mandates Reform Act (UMRA) also requires that agencies conduct an economic analysis of rules that may result in expenditures of $100M or more in any one year.
 Both UMRA and the executive order apply only to executive branch agencies.